The Comprehensive Guide to Custom DateTime String Formats in C#

 Custom DateTime Format Strings

-Below is a table of all the different string sequences that can be used in custom format strings for DateTime objects (taken from here).
-There is a REPL below that you can use to test these format specifiers.
+Below is a table of all the string sequences used in custom format strings for DateTime

 Format Specifier | DateTime Segment | Description |